Marquee Header

 Real Assets Equities

-* For decisions between style or market capitalization pairs, boxes represent positioning in the first asset class relative to the second asset class.
+* For pairwise decisions in style and market capitalization, positioning pointed represents in the first asset class relative to the second asset class.

 The asset classes across the equity and fixed income markets shown are represented in our multi-asset portfolios.
 Certain style and market capitalization asset classes are represented as pairwise decisions as part of our tactical asset allocation framework.